 - Create a Concur travel request.
 The following must be attached to the Concur travel request:

-- PDF of email approval from your department head or (respective department dean if research related), which confirms your travel is deemed essential.
+- PDF of email approval from your department head, confirming your travel is deemed essential.

 Step 3A: If your travel is research related;

-- All research related travel requires an approved research recovery plan that includes field work.
-This plan must be attached to your concur request in addition to the items listed in step 3.
+- All research related travel requires a copy of the research recovery plan or research recovery plan acknowledgment email per updated protocol as of May 17, 2021.
+This document must be attached to your Concur Request in addition to the items listed in step 3.

 Covid19 Travel Safety Information and Guidelines